stgeipel/SpellHistory/README.md

 - **Localized**: Full German and English translations
 - **WoW Midnight Compatible**: Built for WoW 12.0+

-## Installation

-### CurseForge Client (Recommended)

-Install through the CurseForge client or Overwolf

-### Manual Installation

-1. Download the latest release
-2. Extract the `SpellHistory` folder to `World of Warcraft\_retail_\Interface\AddOns\`
-3. Restart WoW

 ## Usage

 ### Commands

 - `/spellhistory` or `/sh` - Open settings panel
 - `/spellhistory clear` - Clear spell history

-### Configuration

-Access all settings through the addon settings panel:

-- ESC → Interface → AddOns → Spell History
-- Or use `/spellhistory`

-### Moving the Frame

-1. Left-click and drag the frame to desired position
-2. Enable "Lock Frame" in settings to prevent accidental movement

 ## Settings Overview